Granite Gear Crown2 60 Review

 - Water Resistant – I don’t use a pack cover anymore.
 The contents of my pack are in waterproof stuff sacks and a compactor bag.
 It is nice to have a backpack that at least repels rain and dries quickly.

-- Water Bottle Pockets – I need a water bottle pocket on each side of the pack since I no longer use a hydration bladder and sleeve.
+- Water Bottle Pockets – I need a bottle pocket on each side of the pack since I no longer use a hydration bladder and sleeve.

 Crown2 60 Backpack Review – Quick Specifications